atilaromero/k8s_gitops_localdev/README.md

 4. Make ArgoCD watch the local repo

-Hereafter, any application that should be installed in k8s should be added by modifying the local repo.
+Hereafter, any application to be installed in k8s should be added by modifying the local repo and using `argocd app sync argocd_apps`

 ## Requirements

+- Ansible

+- Docker

 ## Installation